Europe, China weigh on Emerson, shares fall

 Like other large, industrial multinationals, Emerson has lagged the wider market over the past year.
 Its stock trades a premium to peers such as General Electric Co (GE.N) and Honeywell International Inc (HON.N).

-Emerson shares, which rallied last week as U.S. industrials reported a string of market-beating results, fell 5.6 percent to $49.58 in afternoon trading.
+Emerson shares, which rallied last week as U.S. industrials reported a string of market-beating results, fell 5.8 percent to $49.51 in morning trading, their lowest level since early March.

+Macquarie analysts cut their target price on the stock by $4 to $54, but kept an "outperform" rating.